Surfing in Puerto Rico

 Puerto Rico is for Florida what Hawaii is for California.
-There are large qualitative good waves, warm water and an exotic landscape.
-This makes Puerto Rico the best surf destination in the Caribbean; the best spots are located on the northwest coast of the island.
+Good-quality waves, warm water and an exotic landscape make Puerto Rico the best surf destination in the Caribbean.
+The most idyllic spots are located on the northwest coast of the island.

-The conditions on the south coast are not too good, the waves are small and the wind often blows onshore.
-Most waves on the island break over the riff.
+The conditions on the south coast are not as good because the waves are small and the wind often blows onshore.
+A wetsuit is not necessary as the water is warm with temperatures around 25-28 degrees.

-Best season for advanced surfer: September – March
+Best surfing season for advanced surfer: September – March

-Puerto Rico is the island of the Caribbean that is easiest accessible as it is approached by almost all major airlines.
-Most scheduled flights from Europe, Central and South America to San Juan have stopover in New York, Miami or Houston.
+Puerto Rico is the most accessible island in the Caribbean.
+Most flights from Europe, Central and South America to the capital of San Juan require a stopover in one of the following US cities: New York, Miami or Houston.

-Beside two international airports Puerto Rico has several small domestic airports that are a part of the well-established national air infrastructure.
-Another possibility to travel is by ferry.
+In addition to these two international airports, Puerto Rico has several small domestic airports that are a part of the country’s well-established air infrastructure.
+Another option is to travel by ferry from the Dominican Republic.